marmonkin/portfolio/README.md

 DumbshoW was made in Godot as a part of the Global Game Jam in 2 days by me and my friend.

 We both took part in designing the core mechanics, gameplay and style.

+This project might be small, but I am still proud of it.
+We were able to think of highly replayable game concept in a very short time, make a prototype based on it and ended up with a cool game that we could expand on with more game mechanics later if we want.

 Programming-wise I made:
 - Player